Tips To Get Your Baby To Sleep

 If you have a troubled sleeper, try starting bedtime as soon as they wake up.
 You may not be able to control when they sleep, but controlling when they wake up can help.
 Wake them up on time, and get them active for a few moments.
 The brain is triggered to be awake by the sun, which means a better chance of falling asleep at night time.

 Make a nest

 Next bedtime, try making a type of nest for your little one.
 Babies loved to be swaddled, and so can toddlers.
 For babies try a sleep sack or hammock bed.
 For older kids, a body pillow or canopy bed could help.

 Don’t worry as much about naps.
 If your baby is trying to ignore their nap schedule, next time let them.
 Sometimes, it will show that your baby sleeps better at night, without as many naps during the day.
 Your next nap time, try going for a walk instead and see if they sleep better later.

 Now, if none of these work?
 Just remember a little caffeine can always help when you’re trying to put the baby to bed.
 I also suggest a Keurig, that is a necessity for all parents going through the sleeping crisis.
-Also; some of these tips take a couple tries, don’t give up on the first try.
+Also, some of these tips to get your baby to sleep take a couple tries.
+So, don’t give up on the first try.